 4. You will need to provide proof that all dogs and cats living with the adopting family are current on their rabies vaccinations.
 If you live in Brazos County, any dogs, cats or ferrets you own must have current Brazos County tags.

 For those in need of organic pest control and willing to provide a home to cats who are’t quite right for house pets.

 For Rescue Groups interested in an animal.
 Applications must be approved in order to transfer an animal.

 Looking to adopt a pit bull or chow?
 You’ll need to fill out this addendum.

-for persons in apartments or houses that do not have a yard
+For those in apartments or houses that do not have a yard.

 Simply write your breed preference on the top of your adoption application and we’ll contact you when your preference arrives.